toby/azure-code-interpreter-mcp/README.md

 The server uses the [az]() Azure CLI client for authentication, so make sure that is installed and authenticated.
 You'll need to setup a resource group and session pool according to [these instructions](https://learn.microsoft.com/en-us/azure/container-apps/sessions-code-interpreter#code-interpreter-session-pool).
 Be sure to set the `--network-status EgressEnabled` flag when creating the session pool if you want generated code to access the internet.

+You need to build the `azure-code-interpreter-mcp` binary with `go` and install it in your `$PATH` or reference it directly in your LLM tool.

 ## Usage

 Once you have created the requred Azure resources and authenticated with `az`, you need to set the following environment variables in you LLM tool: